miamidice/zentosh/README.md

 Hackintosh/OpenCore EFI for MSI B450 Tomahawk MAX
 ***
 ### A few words:
-This is a copy of the EFI folder I'm using on a Monterey (12.3.1) hackintosh MacOS AMD Ryzen machine.
+This is a copy of the EFI folder, running OpenCore 7.9 on a Monterey (12.3.1) hackintosh MacOS AMD Ryzen machine.
 It's specific for the hardware mentioned below.
-Try NOT to use it, if you don't have the same hardware as it probably won't work, plus I'm NOT responsible if you break something ;) This EFI was created by following the guide made by [acidanthera](https://github.com/acidanthera) which can be found [here](https://dortania.github.io/getting-started/).
+Do NOT use it if you don't have the same components as it probably won't work, plus I'm NOT responsible if you break something :)

+This EFI was created by following the guide made by [acidanthera](https://github.com/acidanthera) which can be found [here](https://dortania.github.io/getting-started/).
 ### Hardware:
 - CPU: AMD Ryzen 5 3600 (AM4 - 6-Core, 12-Threads)
 - MEM: Patriot Viper 4 Blackout DDR4 (2x8GB) @ 3200MHz